-We know it can be difficult to talk about urologic health conditions.
-Our patients often tell us they’ve waited a long time to ask for help with urinary incontinence, prostate health, pelvic floor disorders or penile disease.
-We promise there’s nothing to be embarrassed about, these conditions are much more common than you think.
+We know it can be difficult to talk about urologic health conditions like urinary tract issues, prostate health, pelvic floor disorders, kidney stones and vasectomies.
+But we promise there’s nothing to be embarrassed about – these conditions are much more common than you'd think.
 Our urologists have helped thousands of people, and we’re here to help you too.

 - Bladder dysfunction – Bladder dysfunction is any condition that causes problems urinating.
 This could be incontinence, overactive bladder, infrequent urination, neurogenic bladder (inability to control the bladder caused by neurological conditions) and other conditions.
 In men, the most common cause of bladder dysfunction is benign prostatic hyperplasia (BPH).